How to Discuss College at the Dinner Table

 Finding what the next step is after high school

 One reason they may not have thought about college could be because they don’t know what they want to do after graduation.
 Some helpful things for them to think about could be: What are your interests or hobbies and how could this tie into a career?
 Are there people that you know, family or friends, that have a job that they enjoy and you think sounds like something you would like?
 Instead of talking about “college,” talk about ways they can explore their career options.

 This is an opportunity to encourage them to contact others they may know to find out how they came to be in their career.
 Did they go to school to learn the skills they need, or did they learn on the job?
 There are a lot of ways to learn the skills they will need to succeed.
 Talking through this with someone who has been there can be really beneficial!

-Another question to help your child think about college would be asking if they want to take some short-term training such as a one or two year program to get them into the workforce quicker.
+Another question to help your child think about college would be asking if they want to take some short-term training such as a one or two-year program to get them into the workforce quicker.
 Let’s face it: there are a lot of students who graduate from high school and want to enter the workforce right away – and that’s OK.
-There are a lot of options for career training that can get you out in the “real world” and earning money quicker if that is of interest to them.
+There are a lot of options for career training that can get you out in the “real world” and earn money quicker if that is of interest to them.

 Positives of a community college

 Starting at a community college is a great option for many reasons.
 If your child already knows what they want to do which would include a 4-year degree they can still start at a community college to get 2 years of their education taken care of at a much more affordable rate than spending all 4-years at a public or private university.